Newtown F.C. (County Clare): Competition

-Present
+Organasation

+All work at the club is voluntary and our existence depends on community support and on a small number of "behind the scenes" people.

+Partnering and merger

-Recently Newtown Football Club have decided to Co-partner Park A.F.C in the Limerick League with Newtown Managers, some Players and other members of staff joining the facilities at Riverside Park.
+Newtown Football Club have decided to Co-partner Park A.F.C in the Limerick League with Newtown Managers, some Players and other members of staff joining the facilities at Riverside Park.
 Latest news is that former Newtown player and junior international Davey Wall has taken over as first team manager cementing joining of both clubs in what should be a bright future for the club and the town.

 Shannon Hibernians FC was formed as a result of Newtown FC and Park AFC joining forces.
 Currently Shannon Hibs First team play in the LDMC (LIMERICK) division 1A.
 Hibs as they are now known also have a B team, ladies' team, Youth team, 17's and school boy/girls teams ranging from under 5's up to under 16 years of age.